CavalierHealth.org

 The importance of using objective data

 To be useful to breeders, EBVs must be accurate and unbiased.
 This accuracy applies to both the particular dog being examined as well as the breeding population as a whole.
-For EBVs to be accurate, the calculators constantly need as much information, particularly health test data, on as many Cavaliers as possible.
+For EBVs to be accurate, the calculators constantly need as much information, particularly health test data, on as many cavaliers as possible.

 Can a dog’s EBV Change?